ianks/magnus/README.md

 ## Compatibility

-Magnus contains pre-built bindings for Ruby 2.6 through 3.1 on Linux x86_64, macOS x86_64, macOS aarch64, and Windows x86_64.
+Magnus is tested against Ruby 2.6 through 3.1 on Linux x86_64, macOS x86_64,
-For other Ruby version/platform combinations bindings will be generated at compile time, this may require libclang to be installed.
+macOS aarch64, and Windows x86_64.

 The Minimum supported Rust version is currently Rust 1.51.